 Frankly he did not know which was worse, the guards or the dementors.
 At least the dementors couldn't speak.
 The rattling did get old rather fast though as did the tortured screams that assaulted his highly sensitive dog ears.
 At the same time, it was quite entertaining to hear cousin Bella banter with the guards.
 How that woman stayed sane without an Animagus form to protect her was beyond his comprehension.
-Then again, she wasn't exactly sane before she was tossed in here used to be questionable at best.
+Of course, her sanity before she was tossed in here used to be questionable at best.

 He supposed that it was a good thing that they were in the high security wing of the prison.
 That meant that the guards were too cowardly to open the door and step inside the cell to get physical with the inmates.
-After all, they had nearly lost one of their own to Bellatrix when the guard had tried to get intimate with her.
-After all, the guards did not think that it was possible to use your own hair to strangle another person.
-And they weren't even going to try to get close to him, Sirius Black, "the most notorious Death Eater".
+Once, they had nearly lost one of their own to Bellatrix when the guard had tried to get ... intimate with her.
+Nobody who saw what happened next (prisoner and guard alike) thought that it was possible to use your own hair to strangle another person.
+And the guards weren't even going to try to get close to him, Sirius Black, "the most notorious Death Eater".
 A man, so powerful and depraved, that he was capable of killing twelve Muggles and one wizard with a single curse.
 Voldemort's secret right hand man ... his supposed heir.
 The fact that he did not seem as affected by the dementors only added to the fear.
 He heard that there was a rumour going about saying that he was actually part dementor.
 Come to think of it, his mother was disturbingly like a dementor...